 Search for your home

-One of the best ways to find your dream home is to hire the services of a reputable real estate agent or broker.
+One of the best ways to find your dream home is to hire the services of a reputable real estate agent or broker that is knowledgeable about the present home for sale trends.
 Let them know the kind of home you are interested in so they will be able to source an array of houses that you can view together.
 Try not to settle with the first one you see.
 It’s good to have options to help you make the best choice.
 The majority of the houses in California are listed by the California Association of Realtors.

 Find a real estate agent or real estate websites online to lead you in the right direction.
 Visit areas with open viewing of listed homes for sale, which would have a real estate agent that is willing to help.
 A dual agent represents both the seller and buyer and should work to benefit both clients.